Blog-Reference and Blog-Reference on Jun 7 and Blog-Reference on Jun 13 adapted to context and Blog-Reference adapted to

-The complete employment equation is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.
+The complete Employment Law is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.
 Investment and the interest rate for business loans Jb are connected via the elasticity Eb, and the household sector’s expenditure ratio and the interest rate for loans/deposits are connected via the elasticity Eh.
-Hence, the structural employment equation fully replaces what Blanchard advertises as his updated IS-LM-Phillips-curve model.
+Hence, the structural Employment Law fully replaces what Blanchard advertises as his updated IS-LM-Phillips-Curve model.

 5. Conclusions(i) All I=S/IS-LM models from Keynes/Hicks to Blanchard/Krugman/Rowe are provably false (2014).